 Other points were cited as relevant to characterize the structure of the service as adequate, which involved the organizational structure conducive to the conduct of examinations and to the monitoring of the patient's response to hospitalization and the treatment instituted.
 These aspects were addressed in the speeches of professionals:

-Facilities (we found) is to beat an x-ray, make medication, refer to a specific service ...
-(E2).
+Facilities (which we found) is hitting an x-ray, taking medication, referral to a specific service… (E2).

 we have medications available, have the issue of hospitalization, you can pass medication to the hospitalized patient and monitor the response (M4).